-Amar Meher is counsel in the Riyadh office of Latham & Watkins where he is a member of the Finance Department.
-Mr. Meher's experience includes advising Middle East regional and international clients on conventional and Islamic finance, debt restructurings, debt capital markets and Shariah-compliant structured products, most notably Shari'ah-compliant investment funds.
+Amar Meher is counsel in the Riyadh office and is a member of the Finance Department.
+Mr. Meher's experience includes advising Middle East regional and international clients on conventional and Islamic finance, debt restructurings, debt capital markets, and Shariah-compliant structured products, most notably Shari'ah-compliant investment funds.
 He has worked on numerous high profile Islamic finances across various product areas ranging from the bank market to capital markets.

 Mr. Meher was admitted as a legal practitioner to the Supreme Court of New South Wales and the High Court of Australia in 2001.
-Prior to joining Latham, Mr. Meher worked in the Dubai, London and Sydney offices of leading international law firms.
+Formerly, Mr. Meher worked in the Dubai, London, and Sydney offices of leading international law firms.

 Mr. Meher is a regular speaker at conventional and Islamic finance conferences and contributor to leading finance publications.